patrickbucher/factorizer/article/article.md

 # Basic Parallel Implementation

-The `Factorizer` module shall be rewritten using Elixir concurrency primitives in order to speed up the process on a computer with multiple CPUs.
-In contrast to the short and simple solution from above, the computation is handled in multiple stages:
+The `Factorizer` module shall be rewritten using Elixir's concurrency primitives in order to speed up the process on a computer with multiple CPUs.
+In contrast to the short and simple solution from above, the concurrent computation is handled in multiple stages:

 1. _Startup_: Multiple processes are spawned, one per number to be processed.
 2. _Distribution_: The numbers to be factorized are distributed to the running